 The TRANSPOESIE project was launched in Brussels in the autumn of 2011

-for the European Day of Languages, celebrated throughout Europe every year on the 26th of September.
+for the European Day of Languages and Linguistic Diversity, celebrated throughout Europe every year on the 26th of September.

-Inspired by the successful and long-standing Poems on the Underground in London and Wiersze w Metrze in Warsaw, as well as similar projects run in various capital cities all over the world such as Paris, New York and Montreal, EUNIC Brussels brings European poetry in its original languages into the Brussels public space.
-Over the past 4 years, 100 European poets have presented their poems in the framework of the project.
+Over the past 10 years, 222 European poets have presented their poems in the framework of the project.
 The public of Brussels gets a chance to discover the great variety of languages and literary talent in Europe, enriching their daily routines with a unique and creative experience.